 Brian C. Walker (59) joined the private equity firm of Huron Capital in January 2019 as Partner-Strategic Leadership.
-He retired as Director, President and Chief Executive Officer of Herman Miller,

-Director since 2015 Chairman of Audit Committee Inc. of Zeeland, MI on August 31, 2018, and previously served as its chief operating officer and chief financial officer.
+He retired as Director, President and Chief Executive Officer of Herman Miller, Inc. of Zeeland, MI on August 31, 2018, and previously served as its chief operating officer and chief financial officer.
 Mr. Walker is a Certified Public Accountant and serves on the board of directors of Cooper Tire and Rubber Co. and Gentex Corporation.
 He served on the board of the Federal Reserve Bank of Chicago-Detroit Branch from 2009 to 2012.